MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-asp-net-core.md

 - You can run the project by pressing `F5` or choosing `Start Debugging` from the `Debug` menu.
 Verify that `ngrok` is running and working properly by opening your browser and going to the HTTPS URL supplied by `ngrok` in your command prompt window.

 >[!TIP]
->You need to have both your app in Visual Studio and ngrok running to complete this quickstart.
-If you need to stop running your app in Visual Studio to work on it **keep ngrok running**.
-Ngrok will continue to listen  and will resume routing your app's request when your app restarts in Visual Studio.
+>You need to have both your project in Visual Studio and ngrok running to complete this quickstart.
+If you need to stop running your project in Visual Studio to work on it **keep ngrok running**.
+Ngrok will continue to listen and will resume routing your project's request when your it restarts in Visual Studio.
 If you have to restart the ngrok service it will return a new URL and you will have to update every place that uses that URL.

-### Upload your app in Microsoft Teams with App Studio
+### Upload your tab in Microsoft Teams with App Studio

 - Open `Microsoft Teams` using the [web based version](https://teams.microsoft.com) so that you can inspect your front-end code using your browser's developer tools.